JoshData/python-email-validator/README.md

 For Project Maintainers
 -----------------------

-The package is distributed as a universal wheel.
-The wheel is specified as universal in the file `setup.cfg` by the `universal = 1` key in the `[bdist_wheel]` section.
+The package is distributed as a universal wheel and as a source package.

 To release:

 * Update the version number.
-* Follow the steps below to publish source and a universal wheel to pypi:
+* Follow the steps below to publish source and a universal wheel to pypi.
+* Make a release at https://github.com/JoshData/python-email-validator/releases/new.

 ```sh
 pip3 install twine